samcarter/ducksoftheyear/README.md

 # ducksoftheyear

-A collection of duck pictures celebrating holidays from [daysoftheyear](https://www.daysoftheyear.com)
+A collection of duck pictures celebrating holidays from (mostly) [daysoftheyear](https://www.daysoftheyear.com)

 Day | Link | Duck of the day
 --- | --- | ---